-The Department of Defence, through the National Security Science and Technology Centre, are a major partner of the ACSS.
+The Department of Defence, through the Defence Science and Technology Group, are a gold tier sponsor of the ACSS.
 The Department provided funding and support toward preparing the next generation of national security leaders at the Summit.

-The Department of Home Affairs provided mentorship, financial support and expertise to the ACSS and delegates at the Summit, which was an amazing asset in preparing the next generation of national security leaders.
+The Department of Home Affairs provide mentorship, financial support and expertise to the ACSS and delegates at the Summit, which is an amazing asset in preparing the next generation of national security leaders.

 Conducttr is the world’s leading crisis simulation software as used by NATO, the UK Foreign Office and the UK Ministry of Defence.
 Find out more here.

 PwC is a gold tier sponsor for the ACSS 2021.
 As one of the world’s largest professional services firms, PwC offers a broad range of services across consulting, assurance and financial advisory.
 As well as providing us with significant financial support, PwC are also providing mentorship for our domestic simulation and participating in one of our panel discussions.

 The Commonwealth Bank of Australia (CBA) is one of our major partners this year.
 As well as their generous financial contributions, they also provide us with helpful mentorship in working closely with our crisis writing team to develop our crisis simulations.
 CBA members will also be involved in our panel discussions taking place during the Summit week.